Research-Commons/ml_frameworks_examples/examples/Titanic-Survival-Prediction-XGBoost/pytorch/experimental/README.md

 ---

 Each method serves a purpose depending on your goals:
-- Use `sklearn` API for speed and simplicity.
+- Use `xgboost-direct` API for speed and simplicity.
 - Use `DMatrix` API for fine-tuned control.
 - Use PyTorch pipeline for deep integration with neural networks or hybrid models.